 1. Purpose and Requirements:

 It is crucial to assess the purpose of the network, such as whether it will primarily handle data transfer, voice communication, or video conferencing.
-Determining bandwidth and speed requirements based on both current and future organizational needs helps ensure that the network will support growth without performance issues.
+Determining bandwidth needs and network speed helps ensure that the network will support growth without performance issues.

 2. Cable Type: